Overview

 The original implementation of

-in AddressBook accepts only one search constraint (i.e. the name), but in AlgoBase we need to support combination of arbitrary (non-zero) number of search constraints. -
+findprobin AddressBook accepts only one search constraint (i.e. the name), but in AlgoBase we need to support combination of arbitrary (non-zero) number of search constraints. -

 The design of AB3 only considers "filtering" problems, thus it used

-.
+FilteredListto supportfindprobcommand.
+However, AlgoBase needs to support bothfindprobandsortprob.
 We need to redesign the way AB3 exposes the processed observable list to the UI so that the list accepts both a predicate and a comparator.

 -